 For starters, you might want to check if your device is properly charging up or not.
 If you find nothing wrong with the charging problems, then you can try other methods.

-Try restarting your Macbook by long-pressing the power button for 20 seconds and waiting for the operating system to do its work.
-Once your system restarts successfully, restart your MacBook again for it to open properly.
+Try restarting your Macbook Pro by long-pressing the power button for 20 seconds and waiting for the operating system to do its work.
+Once your system restarts successfully, restart your MacBook Pro again for it to open properly.

 If doing it doesn’t solve your problem, you can also try resetting your System Management Controller (SMC).
 It basically controls the majority of hardware processes in macOS and can rectify many issues such as battery problems, sleep mode issues etc.

-If none of the above methods helps, then you should take your MacBook to the Apple Service Centre.
+If none of the above methods helps, then you should take your MacBook Pro to the Apple Service Centre.
 You’ll be able to acquire a replacement based on your warranty terms.

 If you are facing a constant screen flickering problem, then the solutions mentioned below might be best for you.